Warren Ballentine: Federal Criminal Conviction

 On January 24, 2013, a federal grand jury in Illinois returned a six-count indictment against Ballentine, charging him with one count of fraud, in violation of 18 U.S.C. §1341; one count of mail and wire fraud, in violation 18 U.S.C. §1343; two counts of bank fraud, in violation of 18 U.S.C. §1344; and two counts of making false statements to financial institutions, in violation of 18 U.S.C. §1014.
 Ballentine and his conspirators fraudulently caused lenders to make at least 28 loans totaling approximately $10 million.
-Ballentine fought the charges and was represented by a legal team that included Harvard professor Charles Ogletree, who suffers from Alzheimer's.
+Ballentine fought the charges and was represented by a legal team that included Harvard professor Charles Ogletree, who has Alzheimer's.
 His trial was delayed when one of his lawyers asked to be removed from the case because Ballentine was not cooperating with him.

 On October 24, 2014, after a four-day trial, a jury found Ballentine guilty on every count.
 They had deliberated only an hour.

 On July 21, 2015, a federal judge sentenced the convicted Ballentine to one day in prison, time considered served, three years of supervised release, and payment of an assessment in the amount of $600.00, and restitution in the amount of $140,940.00.
 On December 22, 2016, the U.S. Seventh Circuit Court of Appeals dismissed Ballentine's appeal of his conviction as frivolous.